Redesigning Multi-Scale Neural Network for Crowd Counting: Method

 \subsubsection{Expert competition and collaboration}

-We look at the expert contribution on both the pixel- and image-level.
+\miaojing{In MoE, the expert that receives more weight during training tends to converge faster.
+This ends up with better performance for the expert and in turn it will receive even higher weight.
+The consequence is that some experts become dominant during the learning while others are suppressed.
+The former could lead to overfitting while the latter underfitting, which is not desired.
+To let all experts make effective contributions,} we look at the expert contribution on both the pixel- and image-level.
 Within one group, for one pixel of the density map, the estimation errors of different experts fluctuate between positive and negative values \wrt the ground truth.
 One expert might be regarded as less important because of its bigger error.
 However, if there exist other experts whose estimation errors can be statistically cancelled with that of the first expert (\ie positive and negative errors), all these experts may be regarded as important when combining them.
-This inspires us to allow group overlap in the HMoDE such that one expert will have more chances to collaborate with different experts in order to effectively contribute to the density estimation on certain pixels.
-For different experts within one group, despite their varying performance over pixels on the density estimation, we would like to have their overall contributions on the image-level to be comparable.
-We can integrate the weight map each expert receives from the gating net as a surrogate of its contribution.
-We regard this as the expert's importance and introduce an expert importance loss in Sec.~\ref{trainingloss} to balance expert contributions within each group.
+This inspires us to allow group overlap in the HMoDE such that one expert will have more chances to interact and work collaboratively with different experts on the pixel-level {(see Fig.~\ref{fig:contrihmode}c)}. \miaojing{We give an example to illustrate this: supposing we have the {pixel-level} predictions from three experts $E_1$, $E_2$, $E_3$, with their prediction errors being -0.014, 0.004 and 0.012.
+If we simply merge $E_2$ with $E_1$ or $E_3$, the gating net will assign a higher weight to $E_2$ because of its smaller error, making $E_1$/$E_3$ less important in the network.
+On the other hand, if we allow group overlap such that $E_1$ and $E_3$ can also form a group, the error can indeed be diminished by averaging their predictions.
+In this sense, both $E_1$ and $E_3$ will receive balanced weights from the gating net and will make competitive contributions compared to $E_2$.}